 Students who have completed studies at McGill do not need to submit an official transcript.
 However, they must submit any other required supporting documentation.

-If you are seeking advanced standing in your program, you will need to submit a Credit/Exemption Request Form (Request for Advanced Standing) along with all required supporting documents.
+If you are seeking advanced standing in your program, you will need to submit a Advanced Standing: Credit/Exemption Request Form along with all required supporting documents.

 For more information, see Advanced Standing.